rand00/mtag/README.md

 ## Description

+Filesystems are tree-structures, which are extremely limited for structuring your data.
+Also, much data is not textbased, so you can't easily do a filesystem search on these files.
+Tagging allows a many-to-one relation (many tags to one file), vs the filesystems one-to-one relation.
+And tagging your files (e.g. videos) is an act of mapping textual data to these files, which allow them to be queried.

-Filesystems are tree-structures, which are extremely limited for querying for all the data you have lying around. `mtag` allows you to tag any file within a static part of the filesystem hierarchy.
-Static in this sense means that files are added, but not moved or deleted.
+`mtag` tags any file within an immutable part of the filesystem hierarchy, whose base directory contains an `_mtags` directory.
+Immutable in this sense means that files are added, but not moved or deleted.

-Files can have many tags, which `mtag` lets you query, and which outputs each found file on separate lines.
+When you query for files matching a set of tags, `mtag` outputs each found file on separate lines.
 This allows for composing CLI applications, e.g. for loading all `mtag`s query-results in your favorite application.
 E.g.:
 ```bash
 $ mpv $(mtag query type/video,color/green | head -n5)
 ```

+Note that the `bash` shell has problems with files containing spaces when expanding the previous `mtag` command (you can set `IFS=$'\n'`).
+The `fish` shell e.g. doesn't have this problem.

 By default `mtag` searches upwards from the current working directory to find an `_mtags` directory, which contains all the tags for files within that